Approach

 Infection prevention and control

 Identifying that a symptomatic patient may be at risk of infection mandates precautionary isolation procedures and use of personal protective equipment (PPE) until the infection is either confirmed or excluded.
-It is extremely important to minimize the risk of transmission while working up the patient.[91]
+It is extremely important to minimise the risk of transmission while working up the patient.[91]

 The World Health Organization (WHO) recommends the following IPC principles in healthcare settings.[92]